 This function decrements the reference count of the port data lock passed as argument (pdl).

 The current reference count after the decrement has been performed is returned.
+This function is thread-safe.

 int driver_monitor_process(ErlDrvPort port, ErlDrvTermData process, ErlDrvMonitor monitor)